Skip to main content

 1. The United States Environmental Protection Agency.
 (2021, July).
 Sources of Greenhouse Gas Emissions.
 Greenhouse Gas Emissions, EPA. https://www.epa.gov/ghgemissions/sources- greenhouse-gas-emissions.

 Setting out on the path to decarbonization can be overwhelming for businesses of all sizes.
-So, we’ve also deployed tools, like the Climate Action Hub, to help our suppliers better manage their own climate impacts and to help us set the stage for future action.
+So, we’ve also deployed tools, like the Climate Action Hub and Climate Action Partnership, to help our suppliers better manage their own climate impacts, make their own credible commitments, and to help us set the stage for future action.
 We hope this evolving partnership will help us fast-track collective action toward a decarbonized future by providing a platform for conversation, learning, and, of course, climate action.

 Engaging our suppliers helps us to better understand the hurdles suppliers face, including consistently tracking emissions, introducing or scaling new agricultural practices, and minimizing the impact of packaging.